Ivor Benson

 Ivor Benson (November 1907 – January 1993) was a journalist, right-wing essayist, anti-communist and racist conspiracy theorist.
 From 1964 to 1966 he was a Rhodesian government official and censor.
-He fanatically supported apartheid in South Africa.
+He strongly supported apartheid in South Africa.
 He also wrote frequently about a global Jewish/Communist conspiracy; his main book on the subject, This Worldwide Conspiracy, was supported by the right-wing London Swinton Circle and recommended by the neo-Nazi National Front (UK).
 Benson blamed the BBC, Wall Street banking interests, the government of the Soviet Union, and the World Council of Churches as drivers of a global conspiracy to wipe out his preferred nationalism.

 Life and activities

 Benson was born in South Africa.
 He started out as a journalist in Durban before later moving to London where he wrote for the Daily Telegraph and the Daily Express.

 During the Second World War he enlisted in the British Army in South Africa, and returned to journalism there after the war.
 He became a news commentator at Radio South Africa and broadcaster for the South African Broadcasting Corporation.
 He became chief assistant editor of the Rand Daily Mail; however, after he wrote an editorial in favour of fascist Sir Oswald Mosley, who was staying with him, he was sacked.

-Benson was an extreme supporter of apartheid.
+Benson was a strong supporter of apartheid.
 He opposed any form of racial integration, and any change to white minority rule in Africa.

 Invited to Rhodesia by P. K. van der Byl, who knew Benson was strongly against any increase in rights for black Africans, from 1964 to 1966 Benson served as Director of the Government Information Department to the Rhodesian government under Ian Smith.
 In Rhodesia, he wrote speeches for Smith, re-organized the once-neutral state information department into an active propaganda agency, served as state-empowered press censor, and spoke for the anti-communist Rhodesian Front.

 Benson was most likely involved in a black propaganda effort aimed at electors in the UK, in an effort to sway the 1966 Kingston upon Hull North by-election.
 A pamphlet was sent to UK electors, supposedly printed by the "Tudor Rose Society for the Protection of the British Way of Life", which did not exist.
 Benson left Rhodesia when Smith shifted to a more moderate stance.